newjersey/navigator.business.nj.gov/content/src/fundings/new_jersey_clean_energy_loans.md

 id: nj-cels
 openDate: ""
 dueDate: ""
-descriptionMd: New Jersey Clean Energy Loans (NJ CELs) will unlock capital for small businesses, catalyze the deployment of clean energy in New Jersey, and support Minority-, Woman-, and Veteran-owned businesses to participate in the State’s energy transition.
+descriptionMd: New Jersey Clean Energy Loans (NJ CELs) will provide capital for small businesses, encourage clean energy in New Jersey, and support Minority-, Woman-, and Veteran-owned businesses to participate in the State’s energy transition.
 callToActionLink: https://www.njeda.gov/njcels/
 callToActionText: Learn more
 fundingType: loan